健康・医療Import Procedure under Food Sanitation Act

 Import Notification Procedures

 1. Prepare a "Notification Form for Importation of Foods, etc" in order to notify the import.
-(PDF(PDF:55KB)
+(PDF:180KB)

 2. Fill out the Notification Form for Importation of Foods, etc., providing all the required information.
-(Please note that the import of some food items, such as meat, meat products and swellfish (puffer fish), requires a "sanitary (health) certificate" issued by the governmental organization of the exporting country.
+(Please note that the import of some food items, such as meat and meat products (including poultry and its products), milk and milk products, oysters for raw consumption and pufferfish, requires a "sanitary (health) certificate" in the agreed format issued by the governmental organization of the exporting country.

 3. Submit the completed Notification Form to the quarantine station responsible for the port of import.
 In addition to the import notification by submitting the paper form, submission through electronic information processing system is also available.
 To submit the notification through the electronic system, importers are required to register their computer terminal along with the necessary information to the Ministry of Health, Labour and Welfare beforehand.